Captain Midlands: Abilities and equipment

 Captain Midlands has no superhuman powers, although as a result of the 1940s British Super-Soldier program Sid Ridley was transformed into a "perfect" specimen of human development and conditioning.
 Captain Midlands' strength, speed, stamina, reflexes, agility, dexterity, coordination, balance, and endurance are at the highest limits of natural human potential, and despite being an eighty-year-old man he still has a body of a superhero.

-Captain Midlands wears full DPM military fatigues and helmet with a cowl mask (similar to the World War II Ultimate Captain America outfit) and wields a golden circular shield in the design of the traditional lion symbol of Britain and coated in an anti-magic nanominium gloss.
+Captain Midlands wears full DPM military fatigues and helmet with a cowl mask and wields a golden circular shield in the design of the traditional lion symbol of Britain and coated in an anti-magic nanominium gloss.

 Reception

 When the character became popular, creator Paul Cornell decided to add more drama to the character by making him a traitor to the team explaining:

-Well that’s my job!
-I’d noticed he’d become quite beloved, so thus we’ve got to shake his life up a little bit and put some drama into it!
-And you know, if one gets drama inserted into one’s life that’s often a very terrible thing.
-So it’s my job to make you love these characters and then to hurt them.
+Well that's my job!
+I'd noticed he'd become quite beloved, so thus we've got to shake his life up a little bit and put some drama into it!
+And you know, if one gets drama inserted into one's life that's often a very terrible thing.
+So it's my job to make you love these characters and then to hurt them.